unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Sunshine Theater currently the main attraction of the building" src="images/Sunshine4.jpg" %}

 However, the building facade is a depiction of the decades that the building has seen through the aging yellow bricks that cover majority of the building.

+{% include figure.html
+class="img-left"
+width="50%"
+caption="Window ornaments added to facade of Sunshine Building." src="images/Sunshine5.jpg"
+%}

 Also, the once vibrant neon sign that was attached to main entrance of the building was sold to a museum by the late owners of the building[^RJ-Buffalo-Article] and has since then taken away the classic 'American home-town' feeling from that section of downtown central.
 Furthermore, locals might even argue that the current design of the [Century 14 Downtown](http://cinematreasures.org/theaters/44973) is an attempt to represent of the Albuquerque's movie theatre days which is ironic being that the Sunshine Theatre was orginally just around corner.

  {% include figure.html
 class="img-right"